2024 South Kalimantan gubernatorial election: Candidates

-According to electoral regulations, in order to qualify for the election, candidates are were required to secure support from a political party or a coalition of parties controlling 11 seats (20 percent of all seats) in the South Kalimantan Regional House of Representatives (DPRD).
+According to electoral regulations, in order to qualify for the election, candidates were required to secure support from a political party or a coalition of parties controlling 11 seats (20 percent of all seats) in the South Kalimantan Regional House of Representatives (DPRD).
 Golkar, with 13 of 55 seats, is the only party eligible to nominate a candidate without forming a coalition with other parties.
 Candidates may alternatively demonstrate support to run as an independent in form of photocopies of identity cards, which in South Kalimantan's case corresponds to 257,144 copies.
 No independent candidates registered with the General Elections Commission (KPU) prior to the set deadline on 12 May 2024.

 The incumbent governor, Sahbirin Noor, who was elected to two terms and was thus ineligible to contest the election, resigned in November 2024, before the expiration of his second term.
 He was succeeded by Vice Governor Muhidin.